5 Key Components of Your Mortgage Payment Explained

 2. Interest

-Interest is the cost of borrowing money and is based on the remaining loan balance.
-It’s expressed as an annual percentage rate (APR).
-Factors like your credit score, the loan term, and market rates determine your interest rate.
-Fixed-rate mortgages maintain the same interest rate throughout the loan, while variable-rate mortgages fluctuate based on market conditions.
+Interest is the cost you pay to borrow money and is calculated based on your remaining loan balance.
+It’s typically expressed as an annual percentage rate (APR).
+Your interest rate is influenced by several factors, including your credit score, the length of your loan term, and current market conditions.
+With a fixed-rate mortgage, your interest rate stays the same for the life of the loan, providing predictable monthly payments.
+In contrast, a variable-rate mortgage (also called an adjustable-rate mortgage) can change over time, adjusting with market trends and economic conditions.

 3. Property Taxes